 Second-Year Project

 Students enrolled in the doctoral program will be required to produce an original empirical research paper by the end of the second full year of study.
-The research will be presented in a poster session as part of the COMMColloquium Series.
+The research will be presented as part of the COMMColloquium Series.

 Second-Year Project Goals